 - Pork belly block – While other pork parts can be used, chashu for ramen is predominantly made with pork belly blocks.

-- Green onion – The green part helps neutralize odors and improves the flavor of the pork.
+- Japanese leeks – Known in Japanese as “naganegi”, the green part helps neutralize odors and improves the flavor of the pork.
 It also adds sweetness to the broth.
+Regular leeks can be used as a substitute.

 - Fresh ginger (unpeeled) – Aids in odor removal.
 Ginger compounds like gingerol, trimethylamine, and piperidine bind with meat proteins to mask odors.
 Meanwhile, cineole, zingyrol, and zingiberine overpower the odor-causing amines found in meat.